Sundaland: Extent

 The area of Sundaland encompasses the Sunda Shelf, a tectonically stable extension of Southeast Asia's continental shelf that was exposed during glacial periods of the last 2 million years.
+It is also roughly coterminous with the Sunda plate.

 The extent of the Sunda Shelf is approximately equal to the 120-meter isobath.
 In addition to the Malay Peninsula and the islands of Borneo, Java, and Sumatra, it includes the Java Sea, the Gulf of Thailand, and portions of the South China Sea.
 In total, the area of Sundaland is approximately 1,800,000 km^{2}.
 The area of exposed land in Sundaland has fluctuated considerably during the past recent 2 million years; the modern land area is approximately half of its maximum extent.

 The western and southern borders of Sundaland are clearly marked by the deeper waters of the Sunda Trench – some of the deepest in the world – and the Indian Ocean.
 The eastern boundary of Sundaland is the Wallace Line, identified by Alfred Russel Wallace as the eastern boundary of the range of Asia's land mammal fauna, and thus the boundary of the Indomalayan and Australasian realms.
 The islands east of the Wallace line are known as Wallacea, a separate biogeographical region that is considered part of Australasia.
 The Wallace Line corresponds to a deep-water channel that has never been crossed by any land bridges.
 The northern border of Sundaland is more difficult to define in bathymetric terms; a phytogeographic transition at approximately 9ºN is considered to be the northern boundary.

 Greater portions of Sundaland were most recently exposed during the last glacial period from approximately 110,000 to 12,000 years ago.
 When the sea level was decreased by 30–40 meters or more, land bridges connected the islands of Borneo, Java, and Sumatra to the Malay Peninsula and mainland Asia.
 Because the sea level was 30 meters or more lower throughout much of the last 800,000 years, the current status of Borneo, Java, and Sumatra as islands has been a relatively rare occurrence throughout the Pleistocene.
 In contrast, the sea level was higher during the late Pliocene, and the exposed area of Sundaland was smaller than what is observed at present.
 Sundaland was partially submerged starting around 18,000 years ago and continuing until about 5000 BC.
 During the Last Glacial Maximum the sea level fell by approximately 120 meters, and the entire Sunda Shelf was exposed.